Written by Dr. Isabella Cruz, PhD, LCSW • Last updated: April 15, 2026

 The California Department of Veteran Affairs (CalVet)

-If you need assistance applying for, understanding, or accessing your educational benefits, CalVet is a great place to start.
-They have offices in most counties, run a number of programs aimed at helping veteran college students, and offer a wide selection of online services.
+If you need help understanding, applying for, or maximizing your educational benefits, CalVet is your starting point.
+They have offices in most California counties, run programs specifically for veteran college students, and offer a wide range of online services for benefits navigation.

 California Department of Social Services (CDSS)

-The CDSS is made up of 58 county social service agencies.
-Each agency is responsible for providing services like child welfare, housing assistance, and mental health counseling in their local area.
-Veterans who apply to government social service positions can get preference over other candidates.
+The CDSS oversees 58 county social service agencies responsible for child welfare, housing assistance, and mental health services across California.
+Veterans who apply for government social service positions receive hiring preference over other candidates — a meaningful advantage when entering a competitive field.

 Council on Social Work Education (CSWE)